awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   + For **Azure Client Secret**, enter ***your\-azure\-redshift\-application\-client\-secret***\.
 This is the client secret of the Amazon Redshift application that you created when setting up your Azure single sign\-on configuration\.
   + For **Azure Client ID**, enter ***your\-azure\-redshift\-application\-client\-id***\.
 This is the client ID \(with hyphens\) of the Amazon Redshift application that you created when setting up your Azure single sign\-on configuration\.
   + For **Listen Port**, enter ***your\-listen\-port***\.
 This is the default listen port that local server is listening to\.
 The default is 7890\.
 This applies only to the Browser Azure AD plugin\.
   + For **Response Timeout**, enter ***the\-number\-of\-seconds***\.
 This is the number of seconds to wait before timing out when the IdP server sends back a response\.
 The minimum number of seconds must be 10\.
 If establishing the connection takes longer than this threshold, then the connection is aborted\.
-This applies only to the Browser Azure AD plugin\.
+This option applies only to the Browser Azure AD plugin\.

   On macOS and Linux, edit the `odbc.ini` file as follows:
 **Note**